National Association

 Home/National Association

-Camogie is played by 100,000 women in Ireland and worldwide, largely among Irish communities.
+Camogie is played by over 100,000 women both in Ireland and around the world, largely among Irish communities.

 The name was invented by Tadhg Ua Donnchadha (Tórna) at meetings in 1903 in advance of the first matches in 1904.
 It is derived from stick used in the game.
 Men play hurling using a curved stick called a camán in Irish.
 Women in the early camogie games used a shorter stick described by the diminutive form camóg.
 The suffix -aíocht (originally "uidheacht") was added to both words to give names for the sports: camánaíocht (which became iománaíocht) and camógaíocht.
 When the Gaelic Athletic Association was founded in 1884 the English-origin name "hurling" was given to the men's game.
 When an organisation for women was set up in 1904, it was decided to anglicise the Irish name camógaíocht to camogie.